AaronPed/sudobang/README.md

 source /path/to/sudobang/shell/sudobang.fish
 ```

-If you want to change the prefix string (e.g. to `doas`) just set the enviremonet variable:
+If you want to change the prefix string (e.g. to `doas`) just set the environment variable:

 ```bash
 export SUDOBANG_PREFIX="doas "